 - Fry the garlic slices until golden brown (about 1 minute), and remove with a slotted spoon and set aside to cool off a bit.5 cloves garlic

-- Fry the chili peppers for about a minute in the same oil, until their color darkens (about 1 minute).
+- Fry the chile peppers for about a minute in the same oil, until their color darkens (about 1 minute).
 Remove and set aside.20 chiles de árbol, 5 chiles moritas

 - Add the sesame seeds and the vinegar to the blender along with the garlic, peppers, and peanuts.
 Pulse until the desired consistency is reached.
-Leave some bits, you don't want to turn your chili oil into chili paste!1 tbsp vinegar, 1 tbsp sesame seeds
+Leave some bits, you don't want to turn your chili oil into chili paste!1 tablespoon vinegar, 1 tablespoon sesame seeds

 - Pour into a bowl or jar and add the oil back in.
 Mix well and add salt to taste.salt